YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/ppop/ppop-vs-opm.md

   attriburl="https://www.youtube.com/channel/UCZtPrxv8_ZGgaEFVgVoKxvg"
 >}}

-The 7th Metropop in 1984 produced 「A Smile In Your Heart」 as the grand champion in the amateur category, with 「Fallin in Love Again」 in the third place.
+The 7th Metropop in 1984 produced <cite>A Smile In Your Heart</cite> as the grand champion in the amateur category, with <cite>Fallin in Love Again</cite> in the third place.
 Finalists in both the amateur and professional divisions were all English OPM. [^wikipedia-metropop]

 Language is not a qualification for what an OPM is.
 From these annual competitions, there is no doubt that an OPM is an *original* music composed by a Filipino.

 [^wikipedia-metropop]: Wikipedia: [Metro Manila Popular Music Festival](https://en.wikipedia.org/wiki/Metro_Manila_Popular_Music_Festival)

-We can end this here but let us address the other misconceptions.

 ### Is OPM about using native instruments?
-Another misconception of an OPM, though rarely talked about today, are the instruments used.
+Another misconception about an OPM, though rarely talked about today, are the instruments used.
 In this line of thinking, an OPM can only be an OPM if they used native instruments.
 But consider this: if the use of native musical instruments is what makes a music OPM then those without it are not?
 Or, if a music composed and performed by a foreigner used a Philippine music instrument, does it make their music OPM?

 ### Is OPM truly original?
 It is also of importance to remember that Philippine music was highly influenced by foreign music during the colonial era—333 years from Spain which was followed by 48 years under the USA.
 Popular music genres in the Philippine music scene are pop, rock, hip hop, reggae, blues, R&B, jazz, ska, and soul, however, all of these were only brought in the country.
-Strictly speaking, the only *original* Pilipino music are those which developed or were composed in pre-colonial times—folk and kundiman music.
+Strictly speaking, the only *original* Pilipino music genres are those which developed or were composed in pre-colonial times—folk and kundiman music.

+If this is the case …

 ### What makes an OPM original?
 What makes an OPM an *original* Pilipino music?
 It was composed by a Filipino because only a Filipino can capture and express the Filipino sentiment and music style.
 It is why there are genres like Pinoy rock, Pinoy hip hop, Pinoy R&B, Pinoy jazz, and Pinoy reggae.
 The Filipinos took these genres, experimented with it, and added the Pinoy touch and made it their own.

 OPM is not about the language it was written in, not about the instruments used, not about the genres, not about when the music was composed.
-OPM is *___Original___ Pilipino Music* because it was composed by a Filipino to express his/her Filipino sentiment and to showcase the Filipino style.
+OPM is _**Original** Pilipino Music_ because it was composed by a Filipino to express his/her Filipino heart as well as to showcase the Filipino style.

 {{% quotebox boxstyle="qbs_generic" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_blue" attribalign="txt_right" srctitle="" srclink="" srcrel="noopener external" attribto="" attriblink="" attribrel="noopener external" %}}
   All OPM are P-pop but not all P-pop are OPM.